 6- If in doubt, ask

-There are a lot of great websites and services that can help you and your children.
+There are lots of great websites and services that can help you and your children.
 Don’t hesitate to contact them for advice.

 Whatever ideas your collect, ensure they feel suitable to you, your children and your loved ones.
-If they feel too demanding, make them accessible or the reduce the activity or the length of it.
+If they feel too demanding, reduce the activity or the length of exposure to them.
 Evey person is unique, let your feelings guide you through what is right for you.

-Here are the best two links to advice that I have found.
+Here are the best two links with powerful advice that I found.